dubo-dubon-duponey/sh-art/README.md

  * finish regander
  * movie-transform: add support for titles / year / director: https://multimedia.cx/eggs/supplying-ffmpeg-with-metadata/
  * explore using curl -w to build an HTTP perf/security testing tool
+ * finish changing the string API to printf
+ * move from echo to printf everywhere
+ * investigate performance of string processing
+ * make a call on passing by reference or not for the string API: http://fvue.nl/wiki/Bash:_Passing_variables_by_reference

 ### Research